bityob/legit-suspicious-behavior/README.md

 ### Flow
-* webhooks-service - Event is received from connector (aka GitHub)
+* webhooks-service - Event is received from connector (aka GitHub), stored in db and published using Redis
-* behaviors-service - Read all the events and check for suspicious behaviors
+* behaviors-service - Read all the events from Redis and check for suspicious behaviors and print all found ones